ANQIFENG/RATNUS/README.md

 - `_ratnus_fgatir`: If only FGATIR is used in the dual-input version.

-The output segmentation file labels 13 distinct thalamic nuclei, with `0` representing the background and `1-13` corresponding to specific nuclei labels as follows:
+The output segmentation labels 13 distinct thalamic nuclei, with `0` representing the background and `1-13` corresponding to specific nuclei labels as follows:
 - `1`: Anterior Nucleus (AN)
 - `2`: Central Lateral (CL)
 - `3`: Center Median (CM)